D-Link AC1200 Wireless WiFi Router (DIR-842) - Digital Trends | Digital Trends

 If you have a busy connected family or just want the greatest flexibility and bandwidth.
-This router’s high power antennas help with consistent coverage, even if you use different band for web browsing and media streaming.
+This router’s high power antennas help with consistent coverage no matter what you’re streaming.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.